Mission Statement of Our Parish

 Our parish is served by the Capuchin Friars, an autonomous branch of the Order of Friars Minor, founded by St Francis of Assisi.
 The Capuchin community lives in the Friary next to the school in 14 Lavelle Road, Henderson.

-A Parish Secretary and Pastoral Worker are now operating from the Friary from 9am to 1pm Monday to Friday.
+A Parish Administrator is now operating from the parish office at 2 Lavelle Road from 9:30am to 12:30pm Monday to Friday.

 Our Parish Pastoral Council